easytransac/omnipay-easytransac/README.md

 If you are having general issues with Omnipay, we suggest posting on [Stack Overflow](http://stackoverflow.com/).
 Be sure to add the [omnipay tag](http://stackoverflow.com/questions/tagged/omnipay) so it can be easily found.

+If you are having specifical issues with Easytransac, please contact us: [support@easytransac.com](support@easytransac.com)

 If you want to keep up to date with release anouncements, discuss ideas for the project, or ask more detailed questions, there is also a [mailing list](https://groups.google.com/forum/#!forum/omnipay) which